QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Normally, `mean` is a good compromise between computational effort and accuracy.
 But, `optimize` will result in higher energy transfer, assuming an optimal pump control algorithm.

 With setting the parameter `limit_max_output_energy_to_avoid_pulsing` to `true`, another algorithm can be activated that helps preventing the components to pulse, meaning turning energy flow on and off every time step.
 If activated, the source limits its energy output to ensure that in the following timestep, the same temperature can be reached as in the current time step.
 In the `GeothermalProbes`, this can lead to unexpected results, e.g. energy will never start if in the probe the initial borehole wall temperature and the undisturbed ground temperature are set close to each other while at the same time the maximum energy output limit is set to a high value.
+In `SolarthermalCollector`, the parameter is not considered.

 Additionally, the source can be controlled by a hysteresis on the maximum output temperature of the source in the current time step.
 Use the flag `use_hysteresis` to activate this feature and provide both the turn-on-temperature `hysteresis_temp_on` and the turn-off-temperature `hysteresis_temp_off`.
 Typically, the turn-off-temperature is lower than the turn-on-temperature.
 This feature acts as an additional turn-of switch for all values of `temperature_mode`.